Maps of manifolds of the same dimension with prescribed Thom-Boardman singularities: Preliminaries

-\begin{proposition} Let $X\subset\R^m$ be a closed variety which is equal to the finite union $\coprod X^d_i$, where every $X^d_i$ is a variety (possibly not closed) of dimension $d$.
-Suppose a group $G$ regularly acts on $X$ preserving $X^d_i$ for all $d,i$.
-Then there is a stratification of $X$ which is a subdivision of the decomposition $\{X^d_i\}$ and which is preserved by the action of $G$. \end{proposition}
+We need to define generic maps so that the set of the critical points of a generic map has a stratification which is invariant under coordinate transformations.
+It is sufficient to show that the Thom-Boardman decomposition admits a $\Diff$-invariant refinement which is a stratification.
+The existence of such a refinement is purely natural, it was mentioned in 1973 by J.\,N.\,Mather in \cite[p.\,247]{mather-tb} without a proof.
+Next we prove this assertion, see Theorem~\ref{th:sigma-stratification} below.

-\begin{proof} On the first step for every $X^m_i$ we define an $m$-dimensional stratum as the set of the smooth points of $X^m_i$ which have dimension $m$.
-Note that the action of $G$ preserves $X^m_i$, by the regularity it also preserves the smooth points of $X^m_i$ and their dimensions as well.
-We set $F^m=X$ and set $F^{m-1}$ to be the complement of $F^m$ to the union of the $m$-dimensional strata.
-(Possibly there are no $m$-dimensional strata --- this is the case if and only if $\dim X<m$.)
+First let us prove the following proposition which generalizes the well known result on stratifications of semialgebraic sets \cite[Part\,I,~Th.\,1.7]{goresky-macpherson}.
+Recall, a subset $Y\subset\R^m$ is called {\it semialgebraic} if $Y$ is the union of sets given by a finite system of polynomial (in)equations, i.\,e.\ of sets of the form

-At the beginning of the $(m-k+1)$-st step we have a variety $F_k\subset X$ of dimension $\le k$ such that $X\setminus F^k$ is presented as the finite union of strata of dimensions $>k$ and every stratum is a nonsingular variety which is preserved by the action of $G$.
+where $f_i,g_i:\R^m\to\R$ are polynomial functions.
+Note that the intersection, the union and the difference of semialgebraic sets are always semialgebraic sets.
+The closure of every semialgebraic set is also a semialgebraic set (see e.\,g.\ \cite{coste-semialgebraic}).

-Take any collection of the strata of dimension $>k$, let $Z_1$ be the intersection of their closures and let $Z_2$ be the union of the closures of all other strata of dimension $>k$.
-Note that $Z_1\setminus Z_2$ is a variety which is preserved by the action of $G$.
-Then for every $X^l_i$ we define a $k$-dimensional stratum as the set of smooth points of $F_k\cap X^l_i\cap(Z_1\setminus Z_2)$ which have dimension~$k$.
+\begin{proposition} Suppose $X_1,\ldots,X_k\subset\R^m$ is a collection of semialgebraic sets, $X=\bigcup X_i$ is closed.
+Suppose a group $G$ acts on $\R^m$ by polynomial diffeomorphisms preserving every $X_i$.
+Then $X$ admits a stratification such that every $X_i$ is a union of strata and the action of $G$ preserves every stratum. \end{proposition}

-All $k$-dimensional strata are defined by the same procedure applied for all collections of strata of dimension $>k$ and for all $X^l_i$.
-(The result of this procedure may be empty.)
-As the end of the $(m-k+1)$-st step, we set $F^{k-1}$ to be the complement of $F^k$ to the union of all the $k$-dimensional strata.
-Clearly, all the defined $k$-dimensional strata are disjoint and $F^{k-1}$ is a variety which is preserved by the action of $G$ and which has no smooth points of dimension $\ge k$.
+\begin{proof} We will construct a stratification of $X$ by induction on $d=\max(\dim X_i)$.
+If $d=0$, then $X$ is a discrete subset of $\R^m$.
+Then we may take $X_i$ just to be our strata.

-So, for every $k$ the union of $k$-dimensional strata equals $F_k\setminus F_{k-1}$.
-The obtained decomposition is actually a stratification: the dimension property holds by construction, and the regularity property holds for every pair of strata $C$ and $C'\subset\overline C$ since $\overline C$ is a variety. \end{proof}
+Suppose $d\ge 1$.
+We may assume that the sets $X_i$ do not intersect each other.
+Otherwise we replace the collection $\{X_i\}$ by the refinement which sets are of the form